Our approach to our School Curriculum

 The Learning Challenge curriculum is an enquiry based approach built around questioning, which helps 'hook' the children into their learning.
 By using a questioning approach, it develops curiosity and incorporates challenge for all children.
 Children are involved in the planning and emphasis is placed on the learning experiences being motivating, engaging and relevant for all the children.

 Each year group has a new Learning Challenge each half term.
 It starts with a Prime Learning Challenge 'a big question' designed to hook the children into the learning experience.
 The Prime Learning Challenge may be based around different subject areas such as History, Geography, Science or around Enterprise work.
-Through these Learning Challenges, opportunities are built in for children to apply other key skills in literacy, maths, ICT and skills in learning together.
+Through these Learning Challenges, opportunities are built in for children to apply other key skills in English, maths, ICT and skills in learning together.

 Whilst some of our curriculum is delivered through a Learning Challenge approach, some subjects are taught separately as they don't naturally 'fit' into the topic.
 Subjects such as Religious Education, PSHCE and Maths are usually taught separately although links are made when appropriate.
 Science often lends itself to the Learning Challenge topics such as space and plants whereas other Science areas such as the skeleton are taught as 'mini-topics'.